-24. Belarus is ranked sixty-fifth of 187 countries in the human development index published in 2011, retaining its position among countries with a high level of human development and outperforming the other countries in the Commonwealth of Independent States (CIS).
+24. Belarus is ranked fifty-third out of 187 countries in the human development index published in 2014, retaining its position among countries with a high level of human development and outperforming the other countries in the Commonwealth of Independent States (CIS).

-25. Despite the impact of the global financial crisis on the national economy, Belarus's budget policy has retained its social focus.
+25. Against the background of the unstable global economic situation, budgetary policy in Belarus has retained its social focus.

-26. The social safeguards under Belarus's model of development are as follows:
+26. The social safeguards under the model of development used in the country are as follows:

-- Guarantees of the right to employment as the most worthy means of ensuring a person's self-esteem and his or her economic, moral and social sustenance; - Guarantees of a fair share of remuneration for the economic results of citizens' work, but not below the level necessary to ensure them and their families an independent and decent existence; - · Guarantees of the equality of men and women in education and employment; - Guarantees of the right to health care, including free treatment in State health-care institutions; - Guarantees of the right of young people to mental, moral and physical development; - · Guarantees of the right to social security in old age and illness and on other grounds.
+- Guarantees of the right to employment as the most worthy means of ensuring a person's self-esteem and his or her economic, moral and social sustenance; - Guarantees of a fair share of remuneration for the economic results of citizens' work, but not below the level necessary to ensure an independent and decent existence for themselves and their families; - Guarantees of the equality of men and women in education and employment; - Guarantees of the right to health care, including free treatment in State health-care institutions; - Guarantees of the right of young people to mental, moral and physical development; - · Guarantees of the right to social security in old age and illness and on other grounds.

 27. One of the key ways of ensuring effective social development is to increase employment.
-The level of unemployment in Belarus is one of the lowest in Europe; as at 1 October 2011, it stood at 0.6 per cent.
+As at 1 October 2015, the level of unemployment was 1 per cent of the economically active population.

-28. Over the past decade, unemployment among women and young people in Belarus has been consistently falling.
+28. Unemployment among women and young people has been falling for a long time.